spinnaker/spinnakerbot/README.md

 It runs as a [Google Cloud Run service](https://console.cloud.google.com/run/detail/us-central1/spinbot/revisions?project=spinnaker-community).

 After deploying the latest version, a manual step is required to update the Google Cloud Run traffic, using the link above.
+Checkout the [Google Cloud Run logs](https://console.cloud.google.com/run/detail/us-central1/spinbot/logs?project=spinnaker-community) to ensure the deployment went smoothly and there are no errors.

 ## How it works